cksystemsteaching/selfie/book.md

 99 - 7 = 92
 ```

 If a given number fits the number of supported digits, the diminished radix complement of that number can easily be calculated by subtracting *digit by digit*!
-Here, it is for, well, `99 - 07 = 92`:
+Since here we support 2 digits but `7` is only 1 digit, we extend `7` to `07` and then subtract `07` from `99` digit by digit:

 ```
 9 - 0 = 9